lschomaker1/helm/README.md

 ### 4. Limited Customization
 - “One-size-fits-all” vendor solutions restrict functionality and innovation.
-- Companies must adapt their workflow to the software—not the other way around.
+- Helm must adapt its workflow to the software—not the other way around.

 ---

-## **ARCANE: The Solution**
+## **How ARCANE Can Change Things**

 ### 1. Built on Modern, Secure, Open-Source Technology
 - Developed entirely with **Ruby on Rails**, backed by an active open-source community.